Sales is challenging.

 Having proven rules to follow adds to predictability which is of paramount importance to every high-performance sales development team.

-For things to run like a well-oiled machine, you need to create a high-performance SDR team which will feed your account managers with a steady flow of high-quality meetings and demos.
+For things to run like a well-oiled machine, your SDRs have to feed your account managers with a steady flow of high-quality meetings and demos.

-At Autoklose and Nudge.ai, we’ve had an opportunity to witness how thousands of sales organizations manage their prospect conversations.
-We’ve analyzed all that data and come up with 8 essential requirements for building and managing a high-performance sales development team.
+We’ve analyzed all that data and come up with 10 essential requirements for building and managing a high-performance sales development team.

 1. Put situational awareness at their fingertips.

 A one-size-fits-all approach doesn’t work in sales, and your SDRs need to adjust their strategies, tactics, and messaging in accordance with every single scenario they encounter.

 This, naturally, requires them to have all the necessary information about every particular sales situation and prospect.